jdelberm/cstrike-resized-fonts/README.md

   }
 }
 ```
-Notice the child nodes "1", "2" (there is up to 5) and their attribute `yres`.
+Notice the child nodes "1", "2" (there is up to 5 or even more in some cases) and their attribute `yres`.
 This is the vertical resolution.
 You have to modify the child node according to your resolution in game.

 __Example:__ if you play at 800 x 600, you will have to modify the `tall` attribute of the node `"2"`.
 Whenever you change this, you will have to restart the game to see the changes applied.